JLin-data/portfolio/README.md

-    (This is new repository for my data science work; this page is still under construction and updated frequently!)
+    (This is new repository for my data science work, it is still under construction and updated frequently!)